-The annual allocation of LTIs to participants are recommended by executive management, but subject to the approval of the Remco and the Board.
+The annual allocation of LTIs to participants are recommended by the executive directors, but subject to the approval of the Remco and the Board.
 For the avoidance of any doubt, NEDs are not eligible to participate in the LTIs.

-Performance conditions and performance period
+6.3.4 Performance conditions and performance period

-Awards for executives will be subject to a three-year performance period as determined by the Remco and the Board based on recommendations by executive management.
+Awards will be subject to a three-year performance period as determined by the Remco and the Board, based on recommendations by the executive directors.
 The performance conditions relevant to each award will be set out in the award letters.
 For awards subject to performance conditions, vesting levels will be calibrated as follows:

-- performance below threshold will result in 0% vesting; and - performance between threshold and stretch vesting will result in vesting outcomes ranging from 30% to 100%.
+- performance below threshold will result in 0% vesting; and - performance between threshold and stretch targets will result in vesting outcomes ranging from 30% to 100% (linear vesting applied between threshold and stretch performance targets).